isomerpages/nlb-mobile-guide/get-started-with/4-LyndaLibrary.md

         <label for="acc16">Do I need a Lynda.com or a LinkedIn account? </label>

 <div class="acc-body">
-      <p>This is optional as long as you access the online courses from the NLB Mobile app.
-As an NLB library member, you have complimentary access to the online courses from LyndaLibrary that NLB has subscribed to.</p>
+	<p>This is optional as long as you access the online courses from the <b>NLB Mobile app</b>.
+As an NLB library member, you have complimentary access to the online courses from LyndaLibrary that NLB has subscribed to.
+However, if you sign in from a desktop, you will be prompted to create a Lynda.com profile to save your history and bookmarks.</p>
     </div>
 </div>